derrickkempf/dravver/README.md

 # dravver

-A drawing engine for Visualize Value [Derrick Kempf](https://www.derrickkempf.com).
+A drawing prompt engine for [Derrick Kempf](https://www.derrickkempf.com).
 A satirical fork of [vvriter](https://github.com/visualizevalue/vvriter).

 You type the prompt.
 I draw it.
 By hand.
 You'll get it when you get it.